open-life-science/open-life-science.github.io/about.md

 {% endfor %}
 </div>

-# Collaborating Organisations
+# Partners

-This program is made possible thanks to our collaborating organisations!
+This program is made possible thanks to our partners and collaborating organisations!

 <div class="partners">
 {% for entry in site.data.partners %}